Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Discretization of solution and coefficient

-\paragraph*{Affine coefficient field and right-hand side} The constant right-hand side $f$ and the affine coefficient field $\gamma$ can be understood as an expansion in univariate multidimensional polynomials.
+The constant right-hand side $f$ and the affine coefficient field $\gamma$ are both given by an expansion into polynomials with at most one active mode each, i.e., each of the expansion terms is a univariate polynomial.
 Such functions possess a natural (exact) representation of their coefficient tensor in the TT format.
 For $d\in\mathbb{N}^L$, consider the set of univariate $L$-dimensional indices

-where $e_\ell$ denotes the unit vector $(e_\ell)_j = \delta_{\ell j}$ for $j\in\mathbb{N}_0$, and let $\iota\colon \{ 0,\dots,\vert\Delta_d\vert-1 \}\to\Delta_d$ with $\iota(0)=(0,\dots,0)$ be an arbitrary enumeration of $\Delta_d$.
+where $e_\ell$ denotes the unit vector $(e_\ell)_j = \delta_{\ell j}$ for $j\in\mathbb{N}$, and let $\iota\colon \{ 0,\dots,\vert\Delta_d\vert-1 \}\to\Delta_d$ with $\iota(0)=(0,\dots,0)$ be an arbitrary enumeration of $\Delta_d$.
 Furthermore, let $\iota_{\mu_\ell}=\iota^{-1}(\mu_\ell e_\ell)$ be the enumeration index of $\mu_\ell e_\ell$ and define for $k\in\mathbb{N}_0$

 Any function $w_N\in\mathcal{V}_N(\Delta_d;\mathcal{T},p)$ can formally be written as an expansion with respect to the full tensor set $\Lambda_d$,

 where $\discretized{w}[j,\mu]=0$ for $\mu\not\in\Delta_d$.
 The following proposition shows that the coefficient tensor $\discretized{w}$ of~\eqref{eq:discretization:univariate_function} has an exact representation in the TT format.